 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-Management did not identify and we did not notify them of any uncorrected financial statement misstatements.
-In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to the financial statements taken as a whole.
+Management has determined their effects are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.